-Sylva Gelber Music Foundation 2013 Recipient*
+Sylva Gelber Music Foundation Award 2013 Recipient

-2014 Winner of the Jonathan Myall Piccolo Prize at the Royal Academy of Music
+2014 Winner, Jonathan Myall Piccolo Prize

 Lindsay has actively participated in a number of developmental courses including NeFlAc's YIP and Audition Training programs, the Scottish International Flute Summer School, the Banff Summer Music Program, Charterhouse International Music Festival, Boxwood Festival, Domaine Forget, “Beyond the Masterclass”, Weggis International Flute Masterclass and the Julius Baker Flute Master Classes.